Pushpa-rajput9/Theme-Switcher/README.md

 # React + Vite

+Live site:

+This project is made on the bases of context-API ,In this project you can switch the card theme dark mode to light mode by the help of toggle button

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: